lemoinep/AI_AnomalyDetectionNetworkMonitoring/README.md

 - BluetoothEarphone3DHeadPositionEstimator.py : This program detects, tracks, and estimates the 3D positions of nearby Bluetooth devices, such as wireless earphones.
 It uses Kalman-filtered RSSI measurements combined with trilateration to improve accuracy.
 It also supports trusted device lists, intrusion alerts, and optional 3D visualization.

+- Network_AI_Monitoring_Level6.py:  Network/Bluetooth monitoring, advanced detection with AI + adaptive standby.
+  Preparation and development of a barrier against artificial intelligence viruses.
+  Remark it is only a draft for instance...
+I invite you to follow its development.

 Nota : The ultimate goal will be to bring together all my detection developments, including sound-based detection, and add artificial intelligence to perform data fusion for detections that may later be used for robots.
 There is still a lot of work to be done.